guyromellemagayano/gatsby-source-bigcommerce-v2/README.md

 - Support for both `v2` and `v3` BigCommerce API versions
 - `preview` mode for testing BigCommerce webhooks
-- Verbose logging of endpoint requests
+- Log level options for BigCommerce endpoint requests

 ## Installation and Setup